UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Pharmaceutical kingpin Pfizer—maker of ChapStick lip balm—has refused to ban a cruel and useless animal experiment that some of its competitors have ceased conducting.

-Following discussions with PETA, Johnson & Johnson and AbbVie Inc. have said that they'll no longer use the "so-called forced swim test" in their efforts to develop new drugs.
+Following discussions with PETA, Johnson & Johnson, AbbVie Inc., Roche, AstraZeneca, Novo Nordisk A/S and Boehringer Ingelheim have said that they'll no longer use the "so-called forced swim test" in their efforts to develop new drugs.